Deterministic Entanglement Distribution on Series-Parallel Quantum Networks: Introduction

-This difficulty eventually leads to the questioning of the exclusivity of the classical-percolation-theory-based mapping itself: it was only recently realized that another mapping from entanglement transmission to a new statistical theory called concurrence percolation theory (ConPT)~\cite{conpt_mgh21} may exist, bearing its name due to its analogy to classical percolation yet rooting not in probability but in concurrence---a fundamental measure of bipartite entanglement~\cite{concurrence_hw97,k-concurrence_g05}.
+This difficulty eventually leads to the questioning of the exclusivity of the classical-percolation-theory-based mapping itself: It was only recently realized that another mapping from entanglement transmission to a new statistical theory called concurrence percolation theory (ConPT)~\cite{conpt_mgh21,conpt_mmhksg22} exists, bearing its name due to its analogy to percolation theory yet rooted not in probability but in concurrence, a fundamental measure of bipartite entanglement~\cite{concurrence_hw97,k-concurrence_g05}.
 The ConPT predicts a lower entanglement transmission threshold than the classical percolation threshold, exhibiting a ``quantum advantage'' that is purely structural, independent of nontopological details.
-To achieve the ConPT threshold, it has been suggested that \emph{deterministic} communication protocols that only produce outcomes with certainty (up to unitary equivalence) should be used, so that the protocols can be applied recursively without becoming more and more involved with probabilistic distributions~\cite{conpt_mgh21}.
+To achieve the ConPT threshold, it has been suggested that \emph{deterministic} communication protocols that only produce outcomes with certainty (up to unitary equivalence) should be used, so that the protocols can be applied recursively without becoming involved with probabilistic distributions~\cite{conpt_mgh21}.